Is this a mosquito?

 3. Do the wings have scales?

-Following are the insects that may be confused as mosquitoes.
+Following are other insects that may be confused as mosquitoes.

 1. Cranefly

 If the insect looks like a mosquito, but it is too big to be one then it is most likely a cranefly.
-Craneflies do not bite humans, therefore do not transmit any diseases.
+Craneflies have an elongate body, long and narrow wings, and very long, thin legs.
+They are sometimes mistaken for mosquitoes because they tend to rest in shady areas (under porches or eaves of a building), but craneflies do not bite humans, therefore do not transmit any diseases.
 They feed on flower nectar.
-Craneflies do not have the needle-like mouthpart (proboscis) and the wings do not have scales.
+Most species of craneflies do not have needle-like mouthpart (proboscis) and the wings do not have scales.

 There are non-biting (Chironomidae) and biting (Ceratopogonidae) midges.
 The biting midges are commonly known as "no-see-ums."
 Compared to mosquitoes, midges are extremely small.
 Non-biting midges can grow up to half an inch, however, biting midges are often about one-eighth of an inch.
 Midges do not have a needle-like proboscis, but the biting midges have mouthparts that can cut through human skin.
 Midges also lack scales on their wings.
-Midges are found in swarms and can be extremely annoying, but they are not known to transmit any human diseases in the US.
+Midges develop in great numbers and are found in swarms, which can be extremely annoying, but they are not known to transmit any human diseases in the US.